The Shipping Law Review: Paraguay

 The carrier is liable for any damage or loss to the cargo during transport, unless it can prove (1) an inherent flaw in the goods, (2) force majeure, or (3) the fault of the shipper.
 These are the only exceptions established by law in favour of the carrier.
 Normally, the carrier will try to argue the case through the force majeure defence; under this domestic regime, there are no exceptions covering errors in navigation or in the management of the ship.

 The Code of Commerce also recognises the liability of the shipper in Articles 1,068 and 1,069.
 The carrier might be entitled to claim against the shipper for unpaid freight, for damage to the ship caused by the cargo, for loading dangerous or prohibited goods damaging other cargo, or, for instance, for deposit charges where the consignee fails to collect the goods.
 This liability is also recognised in general terms in the Civil Code.

 With regard to security for the freight, Article 958 of the Code of Commerce provides that the owner is entitled to exercise a lien on freight payable on delivery, general average contributions and costs of preserving the goods.
-Moreover, the contract of carriage will normally contain detailed provisions entitling the owner to retain the cargo until it has been paid the sums that the lien covers, and these provisions will normally be respected by courts.
+Moreover, the contract of carriage will normally contain detailed provisions entitling the owner to retain the cargo until it has been paid the sums that the lien covers, and these provisions will normally be respected by the courts.

 As regards choice-of-law clauses (which usually opt for English or US law), it remains to be seen whether the Paraguayan courts will apply the legal regime established by the contract of carriage, superseding the regime established by local law.
-This appears to be banned by Article 1,901 of the Code of Commerce, although this interpretation is likely to be reviewed in the light of new Law No. 5,393/2015 on the Law Applicable to International Contracts.
+This appears to be banned by Article 1,901 of the Code of Commerce, although this interpretation is likely to be reviewed in the light of Law No. 5,393/2015 on the Rule of Law Applicable to International Contracts.

 iii Cargo claims